mbeveridge/Adler_Baseball-Hacks/README.md

 * 05 : Follow the Game Online
 * 06 : Add Baseball Searches to Firefox
 * 07 : Find Images of Stadiums

+## 2. Baseball Games from Past Years

+* 08 : Get and Install MySQL
+* 09 : Get an Access Database of Player and Team Statistics
+* 10 : Get a MySQL Database of Player and Team Statistics
+* 11 : Make Your Own Stats Book
+* 12 : Get Perl